rebekahjacob/federal-register-comments-school-lunch/BERTopic Analysis/readme.md

 # requirements

 ### Compute requirements
-One GPU of at least 12GB of VRAM
+- One GPU of at least 12GB of VRAM
+- Python version >=3.10

 The following packages are required
 ### Required Packages